vacp2p/rfc/content/docs/rfcs/57/README.md

 The following concepts are introduced:
 * `private-key-topic`: A private key of 32 bytes, that allows the holder to sign messages and it's mapped to a `protected-pubsub-topic`.
 * `app-message-hash`: Application `WakuMessage` hash, calculated as `sha256(concat(pubsubTopic, payload, contentTopic))` with all elements in bytes.
-* `message-signature`: ECDSA signature of `application-message-hash` using a given `private-key-topic`, 64 bytes.
+* `message-signature`: ECDSA **recoverable** signature of `application-message-hash` using a given `private-key-topic`, 65 bytes, where the first 64 bytes are the signature itself and the last one is used to recover the public key from it.
 * `public-key-topic`: The equivalent public key of `private-key-topic`.
+Note that this key is shown for completeness, but its not used by this feature.
+* `address-topic`: The Ethereum-like address derived from the `public-key-topic` with `0x` prefix and calculated as the last 20 bytes of the hashed public key with keccak256.
-* `protected-pubsub-topic`: Pubsub topic that only accepts messages that were signed with `private-key-topic`, where `verify(message-signature, app-message-hash, public-key-topic)` is only correct if the `message-signature` was produced by `private-key-topic`.
-See ECDSA signature verification algorithm.
+* `protected-pubsub-topic`: Pubsub topic that only accepts messages that were signed with `private-key-topic`.
+See below its structure.

 This solution introduces two roles:
 * Publisher: A node that knows the `private-key-topic` associated to `public-key-topic`, that can publish messages with a valid `message-signature` that are accepted and relayed by the nodes implementing this feature.
-* Relayer: A node that knows the `public-key-topic`, which can be used to verify if the messages were signed with the equivalent `private-key-topic`.
-It allows distinguishing valid from invalid messages which protect the node against DoS attacks, assuming that the users of the key send messages of a reasonable size and rate.
+* Relayer: A node that doesn't know the `private-key-topic` to publish valid messages, but that can validate messages using the `address-topic` included in the topic.
+It allows distinguishing valid from invalid messages which protects the node against DoS attacks, assuming that the users of the key send messages of a reasonable size and rate.
 Note that a node can validate messages and relay them or not without knowing the private key.

 ## Design requirements (publisher)

 A publisher that wants to send messages that are relayed in the network for a given `protected-pubsub-topic` shall:
-* be able to sign messages with the `private-key-topic` configured for that topic, producing a ECDSA signature of 64 bytes using deterministic signing complying with RFC 6979.
+* be able to sign messages with the `private-key-topic` configured for that topic, producing a ECDSA signature of 65 bytes using deterministic signing complying with RFC 6979.
 * include the signature of the `app-message-hash` (`message-signature`) that wishes to send in the `WakuMessage` `meta` field.

 The `app-message-hash` of the message shall be calculated as the `sha256` hash of the following fields of the message: